QuTech-Delft/cQASM-spec/docs/language_specification/statements/language_extension.md

     _backend-code_:
     &emsp; _raw-text_

-As part of a cQASM circuit, the contents of the client code block will be interpreted by the client and ignored by all other consumers of the circuit.
+As part of a cQASM circuit, the contents of the backend code will be passed verbatim to the backend and ignored by all other consumers of the circuit.

-The location of the **`asm`** declaration statement in the cQASM circuit is preserved, _i.e._ no cQASM statements can be moved across it by any subsequent processing of the cQASM circuit.
+The location of the **`asm`** declaration in the cQASM circuit is preserved, _i.e._ no cQASM statements can be moved across it by any subsequent processing of the cQASM circuit.
-This allows for the ability to embed client code into cQASM with the guarantee that the relative order between cQASM and client code remains the same.
+This allows for the ability to embed backend code into cQASM with the guarantee that the relative order between cQASM and backend code remains the same.

-The following example shows how sections of code, specific to a fictional client called 'Backend', can be interlaced with cQASM statements:
+The following example shows how sections of code, specific to a fictional backend, can be interlaced with cQASM statements:

 ```linenums="1", hl_lines="6 17"